Ukraine forces kill up to five rebels, Russia starts drill near border

 Unarmed mediators from the Organization for Security and Cooperation in Europe are in eastern Ukraine trying to persuade pro-Russian gunmen to go home, in line with the Geneva accord.

-Reuters reporters have not been able to establish that any Russian troops or special forces members are on the ground, though Kiev and Western powers say they have growing evidence that Moscow has a presence.
+Reuters reporters have not been able to establish that any Russian troops or special forces members are in the region, though Kiev and Western powers say they have growing evidence that Moscow has a covert presence.
 Masked gunmen in the east, widely referred to as "green men", wear uniforms without insignia.

-Kiev has been cautious in taking action for fear of triggering a Russian invasion.
-Last week it ordered an "anti-terrorist operation", but this quickly fizzled out when an armoured column of paratroopers surrendered weapons to a separatist crowd.
+Putin has described as "nonsense" allegations that Moscow has its forces in eastern Ukraine.
+Russia says the unrest is a spontaneous protest by local people who fear persecution from a government it says has far-right links.

+However, Moscow said the same was the case in Crimea last month, until Putin acknowledged last week that his troops were involved in the operation there.

 (Additional reporting by Alexander Reshetnikov and Gleb Garanich near Slaviansk; Alissa de Carbonnel in Donetsk; Pavel Polityuk, Natalia Zinets, Richard Balmforth and Alastair Macdonald in Kiev, Denis Dyomkin in Birobidzhan, Russia, Mark Felsenthal in Tokyo, Alessandra Prentice and Vladimir Soldatkin in Moscow; writing by Christian Lowe, David Stamp and Philippa Fletcher, editing by Peter Graff)